-(1) Adjusted net loss represents GAAP net (loss) income minus gross profit from non-recurring retroactive billings.
-Management presents adjusted net loss because it believes that adjusted net loss is a useful supplement to net (loss) income as an indicator of operating performance.
-Management believes such a measure provides a picture of the company's results that is more comparable among periods since it excludes the impact of items that are non-recurring, which could cause distorted comparisons between periods.
-As defined, adjusted net loss is not necessarily comparable to other similarly titled captions of other companies due to potential inconsistencies in the method of calculation.
-While management believes that the non-recurring items are not indicative of the company's operating performance, these items do impact the income statement, and management therefore utilizes adjusted net loss as an operating performance measure in conjunction with GAAP measures such as GAAP net (loss) income.
+(1) Adjusted net (loss) income represents GAAP net (loss) income minus gross profit from non-recurring retroactive billings.
+Management presents adjusted net (loss) income because it believes that adjusted net (loss) income is a useful supplement to net (loss) income as an indicator of operating performance.
+Management believes such a measure provides a picture of the Company's results that is more comparable among periods since it excludes the impact of items that are non-recurring, which could cause distorted comparisons between periods.
+As defined, adjusted net (loss) income is not necessarily comparable to other similarly titled captions of other companies due to potential inconsistencies in the method of calculation.
+While management believes that the non-recurring items are not indicative of the Company's operating performance, these items do impact the statement of operations, and management therefore utilizes adjusted net (loss) income as an operating performance measure in conjunction with GAAP measures such as GAAP net (loss) income.

 (2) Adjusted diluted net (loss) earnings per share represents GAAP net (loss) earnings per share minus gross profit from non-recurring retroactive billings.
-Management presents adjusted diluted net (loss) earnings per share because it believes that adjusted diluted net (loss) earnings per share as an indicator of operating performance.
-Management believes such a measure provides a picture of the company's results that is more comparable among periods since it excludes the impact of items that are non-recurring, which could cause distorted comparisons between periods.
+Management presents adjusted diluted net (loss) earnings per share because it believes that adjusted diluted net (loss) earnings per share is a useful supplement to GAAP net (loss) earnings per share as an indicator of operating performance.
+Management believes such a measure provides a picture of the Company's results that is more comparable among periods since it excludes the impact of items that are non-recurring, which could cause distorted comparisons between periods.
 As defined, adjusted diluted net (loss) earnings per share is not necessarily comparable to other similarly titled captions of other companies due to potential inconsistencies in the method of calculation.
-While management believes that the non-recurring items are not indicative of the company's operating performance, these items do impact the income statement, and management therefore utilizes adjusted diluted net (loss) earnings per share as an operating performance measure in conjunction with GAAP measures such as GAAP net (loss) earnings per share.
+While management believes that the non-recurring items are not indicative of the Company's operating performance, these items do impact the statement of operations, and management therefore utilizes adjusted diluted net (loss) earnings per share as an operating performance measure in conjunction with GAAP measures such as GAAP net (loss) earnings per share.